D-TOR11/rgb-k2000/README.md

 ## RGB K2000
-it's a project a raspberry PI 3B+ and a Intelligent IC addressable LED strip, WS2812B 5050 RGBIC ordinary, 30 Pixels, 60 Pixels, 144 LED, m, light, DC 5V, 12V
+This project demonstrates manipulation of LEDs using a raspberry PI 3B+ an Intelligent IC addressable LED strip (WS2812B 5050 RGBIC)

--   pixel.py do a speed rainbow
+Programs:

+-   pixel.py: Flash LEDs repeatedly with rainbow colors
--   k2000_long.py do the same things than the car K2000
+-   simple.py: Flash LEDs in the same pattern as the K2000 car
--   k2000_short.py is a better version of k2000_long.py
+-   simple_2.py: A better version of k2000_long.py

 ### Dependencies